manuelmgn/2024-FastAPI/README.md

-# Year - Academy - Name of the course
+# 2024 - FastAPI Documentation

-Notes for the course "xxx" taught by xxx at xxx.
+Learning notes for FastAPI via its documentation.

-Month Year.
+October 2024.